Massonia pygmaea Schltdl. ex Kunth

 Color: White to pink

 Massonia pygmaea is a very dainty little miniature Massonia.
-Each bulb produces a pair of unusual, warty leaves with a spattering of long hairs.
+Each bulb produces a pair of unusual warty leaves with a spattering of long hairs.
 The leaves are usually up to 1.2 inches (3 cm) long, rarely attaining more than 2.4 inches (6 cm) in length.
-The flowers can be purist white to pink in color which, en masse, combine to give a "shaving-brush" effect.
-It is usually the first of the Massonias to flower, the blooms appearing in early to mid October but delayed watering and the vagaries of the weather can see this plant in flower into early December.
+Flowers can be purist white to pink, which en masse combine to give a "shaving-brush" effect.
+It is usually the first of the Massonias to flower.
+The blooms appear early to mid-October but delayed watering, and the weather's vagaries can see this plant in flower in early December.